MrBrax/mrbrax.github.io/_posts/2025-09-20-dynamic-expressions.markdown

 categories: sbox
 ---

+**Note: As of 2025-10-22, dynamic expressions have been completely removed from the engine.**

 Dynamic expressions are a Source 2 feature that allows you to add inline expressions to material parameters.
 This is useful for a variety of things, such as animating parameters over time, or passing in values from code.

 Note: This cannot be done with cloud or compiled materials with no access to the source .vmat file.